AdobeDocs/experience-platform.en/help/observability/alerts/ui.md

 ![The manage alert subscribers page highglighting subscribers and [!UICONTROL Update].](../images/alerts/ui/manage-alert-subscribers-added-email.png)

 You have added users successfully to your alert notification list.
-Users will now receive email notifications for this alert.
+The submitted users will now receive email notifications for this alert as seen in the image below.

 ![An email example of the alert notification that is received.](../images/alerts/ui/manage-alert-subscribers-email.png)